HitPaw VikPea

 3. Is the PS5 4K native or upscaled?

-The PS5 is capable of running games at both native 4K resolution and upscaled 4K.
-Many high-end games run in native 4K, but demanding games often use techniques like checkerboard rendering or dynamic resolution scaling, which are forms of intelligent upscaling, to maintain smooth frame rates.
+The PS5 supports both.
+Many games run at native 4K, while demanding games often use upscaling techniques like checkerboard rendering to maintain smooth frame rates.

 4. Is upscaled 4K real 4K?